tuphs28/emergent-planning/README.md

 ```

 To train this agent instead in Mini Pacman, replace `--name "Sokoban-v0"` with `--name "gym_pilleater/PillEater-v0"`.
 To instead train a ResNet agent, replace `--drc true` with `--resnet true`.

-## Related Repo
-If you wish to extend this paper, it may (depending on your research direction) be easier to use learned-planner repo found [here](https://github.com/AlignmentResearch/learned-planner) associated with the related paper [*Planning in a recurrent neural network that plays Sokoban*](https://arxiv.org/abs/2407.15421) that builds on our findings.

 ## Citation
 If using this paper or code, please cite us as follows: